1. Craft Dough People

 At the festival, each kid makes five faces of different colors, all constructed from the same plain craft dough.
 Colors that represent the brown, beige, red, gold and mixed races are added to each part.
 Relief sculptures of faces are created providing an inspirational example that all people are made from the same materials, flesh and blood.
 Therefore, we should all be treated with equal respect.

 To REGISTER, please email the name and age of the child, as well as the name and phone number of the adult to: Susan@AllPeoplesDay.org

 Craft Dough People Projects are divided into two age groups:

-At the festival kids create their own families that cross their hearts with their arms like the original symbol.
+- At the festival kids create their own families that cross their hearts with their arms like the original symbol.
 The families are taped together on a board holding hands with other multicultural families.

-1000 Cranes Origami Peace Project
+3. Cranes Origami Peace Project